 Peg in the Egg®

-The OT-designed tool that develops hand skills and emotional awareness through purposeful play.
+The OT-designed activity that helps children develop hand skills, coordination, and emotional awareness through play.

 Safety tested by TÜV Rheinland (ages 3+) • Designed by a Board-Certified Pediatric Occupational Therapist • Utility patent-protected innovation